 Let me congratulate you first on getting that offer letter.
 I still remember when I got my first offer.
 It’s like “Yeah Baby!
-Now we are talking money”.
-And why shoudn’t the feeling be that way?
-There’s a wish list back at your home and this is how you are gonna cut it out.
+Now we are talking about money”.
+And why shouldn’t the feeling be that way?
+There’s a wishlist back at your home and this is how you are gonna cut it out.

 So, no matter what you studied, what kind of person are you, here are 10 essential tips for those taking up their first jobs ever, and I would invite you to follow them.
 You may ask why?
 Well because these things are not taught by anyone and it took me several years to understand this.
 After a lot of backstabbing & setbacks.
 So, shall we start?
 Let’s go!

-Did anyone told you that, the friends you make before your first job are the last true friends.
-I’m not saying you won’t make friends once you start earning, but in corporate world it’s more of networking/colleagues rather than friends.
+Did anyone tell you that, the friends you make before your first job are the last true friends?
+I’m not saying you won’t make friends once you start earning, but in the corporate world, it’s more of networking/colleagues rather than friends.
 Today or tomorrow they will move away, or you will move away.
-Forget dating in office!.
+Forget dating in the office!.
 You shouldn’t even tell anyone if you are looking out for better opportunities.
-As you may not know, that the colleague of yours is so called good friend of your boss.
+As you may not know, that the colleague of yours is the so-called good friend of your boss.
 Similarly, distance has to be maintained on social profiles.
 No Facebook friend Requests, or Instagram following requests to be accepted.
 No personal Whatsapp chats or SMSes.
 Do not share forwards on corporate emails, or Whatsapp groups.
-LinkedIn is altogether a different platform and is meant for corporate friendship – opps sorry, I meant networking.
+LinkedIn is altogether a different platform and is meant for corporate friendship – oops sorry, I meant networking.

 Interactions with Co-workers